barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

 topic: scenarios
 system: troika
 excerpt: |
-    This is a starter adventure I wrote and ran for my Troika! group.
+    This is a starter adventure I wrote and ran for my [glo:troika] group.
 It's in two parts: first you have to get to the manse, by travelling through Emmy Allen's *Gardens of Ynn*, then you have to search the manse for the magical artefact the party's patron has sent them to find.
 Don't worry, Mazirian is supposed to be long